learn-co-students/artist-song-modules-cb-000/README.md

 ### A Note on Refactoring Practices

 We use TDD (test-driven development) for a reason.
 We write tests to define the desired behavior of our program so that we can write clean, beautiful code.
 Such code usually *isn't* the code you write the first time around.
-The code you first right is the code that makes your program *work*, the code that gets those tests passing.
+The code you first write is the code that makes your program *work*, the code that gets those tests passing.
 Then, we refactor our code to make it clean, DRY, and easy to understand.
 This is where our tests come in.
 If we write thorough tests that cover all of the aspects of our code's desired behavior.
 We can *first* write code that passes those tests and *then* break our code, fail our tests, write better code and pass our tests again.

 This is called the **red, green, refactor** pattern.
 First tests fail, then you write bad code to get them to pass, *then* you refactor that bad code into good code.
 In this lab, you'll start by running the test suite.
 You'll see that all of the tests pass.
 Then, we'll break that code in order to refactor it, write better code and get our tests passing again.
 Remember, don't be afraid of broken code!
 Broken code is the status quo in programming.
 Your job is often to break something to make it better.
 Embrace broken code.